railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

    *Invoicing of deliveries*

-Invoices are generated automatically in the ``Draft`` state by Open ERP.
+Invoices are generated automatically in the ``Draft`` state by OpenERP.
 You can modify invoices before approving them finally.

 .. figure:: images/mrp_invoice_list.png